peterbudai/git-demystified/README.md

 ### Online

-Navigate to the (GitHub pages)[https://peterbudai.github.io/git-demystified/] of this repository.
+Navigate to the GitHub Pages of this repository: https://peterbudai.github.io/git-demystified/

 ### Offline